sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 </DataSet>
 ```

-<p class="cn" markdown="1">This gadget chain will call an arbitrary static method on a `Type` which contains no interface members.
+This gadget chain will call an arbitrary static method on a `Type` which contains no interface members.
 Here I used the notorious `XamlReader.Parse` to load malicious Xaml to execute a system command.
-I used the `ExpandedWrapper` class to load two different types as mentioned by [@pwntester](https://twitter.com/pwntester)'s [amazing research](https://speakerdeck.com/pwntester/attacking-net-serialization).</p>
+I used the `ExpandedWrapper` class to load two different types as mentioned by [@pwntester](https://twitter.com/pwntester)'s [amazing research](https://speakerdeck.com/pwntester/attacking-net-serialization).

-<p class="cn" markdown="1">It can be leveraged in a number of sinks, such as:</p>
+It can be leveraged in a number of sinks, such as:

 ```c#
 XmlSerializer ser = new XmlSerializer(typeof(DataSet));